Insta360Develop/CameraSDK-iOS/README.md

 1. Embed the INSCameraSDK and INSCoreMedia frameworks to your project target.
 <div align=center><img src="./images/embedframework.png"/></div>

-2. If you need to connect the camera through via wired, you should add the following item into Info.plist.
+2. If you need to connect the camera via wired, you should add the following item into Info.plist.
 Otherwise, skip the following steps.

 - Key is *Supported external accessory protocols*, value is an Array with following items `com.insta360.camera`(Nano), `com.insta360.onecontrol`(ONE), `com.insta360.onexcontrol`(ONE X), `com.insta360.nanoscontrol`(Nano S) and `com.insta360.onercontrol`(ONE R)
 <div align=center><img src="./images/infoplist.png"/></div>